garrandall/popular-music-data/tracks/brother-s-gonna-work-it-out-willie-hutch.md

 Brother's gonna work it all out (brother's gonna work it out)

-Ooooh!
+Oh!
 We must all join hands
 We can march across this land in peace!
 (Brother's gonna work it out)
 Love, joy, with that understanding of truly who we are